-Vision-related problems - diabetes has been associated with a variety of different eye problems including cataracts, glaucoma, diabetic retinopathy and macular oedema.
+Vision-related problems - Diabetes has been associated with a variety of different eye problems including cataracts, glaucoma, diabetic retinopathy and macular edema.

 A cataract is a very common problem marked by the clouding of the eye lens.
-While mild cases of cataracts can be easily managed with the help of glasses and removable lenses, the severe cataract may call for the need of surgery or lens implant.
+While mild cases of cataracts can be easily managed with the help of glasses and removable lenses, severe cataracts may call for the need for surgery or lens implant.

 Glaucoma is marked by the buildup of excessive pressure in the eye which disrupts the flow of blood to the retina and optic nerve.
 If left untreated for long it can even lead to complete loss of vision.
 The chances of a person developing glaucoma are two times higher if he/she has diabetes

 Diabetic retinopathy is marked by defects in the retina of a person with diabetes.
-It is marked by the enlargement of the capillaries in the back of the eyes which results in the formation of pouches, spelling and during that cause vision distortion.
+It is marked by the enlargement of the capillaries in the back of the eyes which results in the formation of pouches, and spelling and during that causes vision distortion.

-Macular oedema is marked by blurring or complete loss of vision, due to the leaking of fluid into the macula of the eye.
+Macular edema is marked by blurring or complete loss of vision, due to the leaking of fluid into the macula of the eye.